tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/tf.is_variable_initialized.md

 ##### Returns:

-  An operation to check whether a variable has been initialized.
+  Returns a scalar boolean Tensor, `True` if the variable has been initialized, `False` otherwise.